thoughtbot/design-sprint-guide/DOCS/sprint-guide/adding-schedules.md

 ### Option 1: Using the CMS

 You can add new schedules using the CMS.
 See [Access the CMS](https://github.com/thoughtbot/design-sprint-guide#access-the-cms).
-To display the new schedule follow the [display instructions](#display-the-new-schedule) below.

 ### Option 2: Manually

-1. Create a new JSON file inside `_data/schedules`, for example: `my_new_schedule.json`.
+1. Create a new JSON file inside `_data/sprint_guide/schedules`, for example: `my_new_schedule.json`.
 2. Add the new schedule using the format below as a guide.
-3. To display the new schedule follow the [display instructions](#display-the-new-schedule) below.

 ```json
 {